 You might have come across several slate patios over your lifetime.
 While patios are built using a variety of materials such as limestone but slate patios keep some homeowners lingering in confusion.
-There are some questions regarding slate patios and that too valid ones that they want to ask patio builders to make the right decision.
+There are some questions regarding slate patios and that too valid ones that they want to ask outdoor kitchen builders to make the right decision.
 So, let’s take a look at some of the common questions about slate patios and try answering them.

 What is slate paving?

 Slate paving or slate patio is a process that utilizes flat slate tiles or flagstone laid over a base or subsoil to provide a hard-wearing surface.
 Slates can be used for both paving and building patios.
 At the same time, slate paving can also be used for both outdoor and indoor purposes.
 For outdoor purposes, slates are used to build a walkway, path, or patio.

 Not only does it provide a hard surface to walk on but allows the water to drain off easily as well.
 You can place your furniture and other decorative items without having to worry about the tiles cracking or being damaged.
 However, slate pavers are not suitable for driveways.